I Matter Relationship Health Learning Journey - Pathway Options

 eg Fast Fundamentals only or

-possible Bronze Level 12 month plan
+possible self-paced 12 month plan occasioanl personalised consults

-Fast Fundamentals for both adults then Silver level 12 month plan Fast Fundamentals for both adults
+Fast Fundamentals for both adults then Study supported 12 month plan

-then Gold Level 12 month plan
+then study supported with intensive personlised coaching 12 month plan

 In a presentation like this there is often low readiness to do the work needed for change.

+In scope for self-funded services or a localy fundedl project via a community hub via a link school.
 May sometimes be in scope for funded early intervention services, or partial funding.
-May also be suitable for self-funding if there is recommendation from a Link or Lead who knows child and family
+May also be suitable for self-funding if there i recommendation/support from a

-Not usually in scope for funded services in a hub and not suitable
+Not usually in scope for funded services in a hub and not usually suitable for self-funded services.
+Reviewed on case by case basis subject to capacity of local services.

-Not usually in scope for funded or self-funded services via a local hub
+Not usually in scope for funded or self-funded services via a local hub due to longer term learning needs.
+However with a strong team of I Matter informed professionals local case by case decisions are possible.